ElizabethBrooks/DGEAnalysis_ShinyApps/tutorials/tutorial_app_WGCNA.md

 ## WGCNA

-The weighted gene co-expression network analysis (WGCNA) R package can be used to describe the patterns of correlation between gene expression profiles, image data, genetic marker data, proteomics data, and other high-dimensional data.
+The weighted gene co-expression network analysis ([WGCNA](https://peterlangfelder.com/2018/11/25/signed-or-unsigned-which-network-type-is-preferable/)) R package can be used to describe the patterns of correlation between gene expression profiles, image data, genetic marker data, proteomics data, and other high-dimensional data.

-The WGCNA package constructs either signed or unsigned networks.
+The WGCNA package constructs either [signed or unsigned networks](https://peterlangfelder.com/2018/11/25/signed-or-unsigned-which-network-type-is-preferable/).
 Signed networks take into consideration the sign of correlations to determine the connectedness of pairs of nodes (e.g., genes), where strongly negatively correlated nodes are considered unconnected.
 Alternatively, unsigned networks can be used to detect genes that have mixed directions of expression.
 Unsigned networks are the default method of network construction in WGCNA.

 ## Installation

-The WGCNA app can be run on a computer locally using RStudio.
+The WGCNA app can be run on a computer locally using Posit.
 To run the app locally we need to download the WGCNA R Shiny app script.
-The script is in a GitHub repository and can be downloaded HERE.
+The script is in a GitHub repository and can be downloaded [HERE](https://github.com/ElizabethBrooks/DGEAnalysis_ShinyApps/tree/main).

 <b>First,</b> download the GitHub repository using the git clone command in the terminal, for example: